Properties Inspector controls in Motion

 Shininess: A slider that sets the strength of a layer’s highlights.
 Higher values create a glossier appearance.
 This parameter is disabled when the Highlights checkbox is deselected.

-See Add lights in Motion.
+See Add lights.

 The Shadows parameter controls appear only when the parent group is set to 3D.